mandreko/wemos-d1-bme280-hat/README.md

 *Do note, that the BME280 component is an LGA package, which means to solder it, you will need a reflow oven or hot air station.*

 While designing this circuit, I referred to the [Wemos D1 Mini pinout](https://docs.wemos.cc/en/latest/d1/d1_mini.html) document often.

+I imagine this will also work with the Wemos ESP32 version, but I haven't tested it.

 ## Schematic